Hemodialysis access procedures

 Kidney failure - chronic - dialysis access; Renal failure - chronic - dialysis access; Chronic renal insufficiency - dialysis access; Chronic kidney failure - dialysis access; Chronic renal failure - dialysis access

 A surgeon will put the access in.
-There are 3 types of access.
+There are three types of accesses.

 - The surgeon joins an artery and vein under the skin.